UWC-Innovation-Hub/RIM-Jetty1SusanKrugger-VR/.github/ISSUE_TEMPLATE/audio-task.md

 title: "[AUDIO] - Recording, editing and integration of audio narratives"
 labels: Audio Editing
 assignees: KaylynFritz, AyeshaBoomgaard
 ---

 Describe the task at hand and use as many relevant material as possible including image, docx, excel sheets or links.
 Links can just be pasted as URL and use the preview feature before posting the issue.
 Tag label, priority, size and milestone including which sprint this needs to be completed.

+Upload your Audio file when completed here or provide a google drive link to it.